Optimization Techniques for Unsupervised Complex Table Reasoning via Self-Training Framework: Introduction

 \section{Introduction}

-\lizy{Structured tabular data is quite pervasive in the real world.
-It is often used for presenting information briefly and concisely.} For example, an infobox in Wikipedia is a fixed-format table, which is a summary of information sharing the same properties.
-Also, tables are ubiquitous in various specific domains, such as scientific documents \cite{wang2021semeval}, financial reports \cite{zhu2021tat}, education \cite{jauhar2016tabmcq}, and industry \cite{katsis2021ait}.
-Recent years have witnessed increasing attention on tabular reasoning tasks due to their importance.
-Fact verification task \cite{chen2019tabfact}, \cite{gupta2020infotabs} and question answering \cite{zhong2017seq2sql}, \cite{pasupat2015compositional} task are two common reasoning tasks to test a model's capability of understanding tables.
-Table fact verification is actually a natural language inference task \cite{bowman2015large} with evidence in structured forms. \lee{Given a table as evidence, the model is required to determine whether a textual hypothesis is ``supported'', ``refuted'', or ``unknown''.
+\IEEEPARstart{T}{abular} data is a widespread format for presenting information in the real world.
+This structure allows for the concise and efficient display of data.
+For instance, Wikipedia infoboxes utilize fixed-format tables to summarize relevant information with shared characteristics succinctly.
+Furthermore, tables are ubiquitous in various specific domains, such as scientific documents~\cite{wang2021semeval}, financial reports~\cite{zhu2021tat}, education~\cite{jauhar2016tabmcq}, and industry~\cite{katsis2021ait}.
+Recent years have witnessed the remarkable development of tabular reasoning, which has achieved tremendous success in various downstream application areas.
+The fact verification task~\cite{chen2019tabfact},~\cite{gupta2020infotabs} and the question-answering task~\cite{zhong2017seq2sql},~\cite{pasupat2015compositional} are two prevalent reasoning tasks that assess a model's ability to comprehend and interpret tabular data effectively.
+Table fact verification is a natural language inference task~\cite{bowman2015large} with evidence in structured forms.
+Given a table as evidence, the model is required to determine whether a textual hypothesis is ``supported'', ``refuted'', or ``unknown''.
 For table question answering, the model takes a table with a table-related natural language question as its input and returns the corresponding answer.
-Moreover, table-text reasoning tasks are proposed to better meet the needs of the real world.
-The model must consider both the table and the related text jointly to give a correct judgment or answer.} In summary, tabular reasoning is an important topic to be investigated since it can help us better utilize the \lizy{structured table resources on the web or in databases.}
+Moreover, table-text reasoning tasks are introduced to better align with real-world requirements.
+The model must evaluate the table and related text concurrently to provide accurate judgments or answers.
+In summary, investigating tabular reasoning is crucial, as it facilitates more efficient techniques of the vast array of structured table resources that emerged on the web and in databases.